How to relax your eyes before bed

 Can you use eye drops before bed?

 Eye drops can be helpful for a number of eye-related conditions, not least dry eye.
-If you have dry or itchy eyes, eye drops can be a great way to provide temporary relief and ease the symptoms, allowing you to get a better night’s sleep.[1]
+If you have dry or itchy eyes, eye drops can be a great way to provide temporary relief and ease the irritation, allowing you to get a better night’s sleep.[1]

 Whether your eye drops are for dry eye or another condition, using them before bed is often a good idea, especially if the drops are thick and blur your vision for a short time after putting them in.
 If you go to bed immediately after using the eye drops, the slight blurring of your vision shouldn’t impact you greatly.

 Always check the label of your eye drops to make sure they are safe for use before bed.
 Alternatively, choose a treatment that is made for overnight use, such as TheraTearsⓇ Overnight Restore Eye Drops.
-These preservative-free eye drops contain hyaluronic acid to restore and rejuvenate your eyes overnight, relieving dry and tired eye symptoms.[2]
+These preservative-free eye drops contain hyaluronic acid to restore and rejuvenate your eyes overnight, relieving dry and tired eyes.[2]

 Can I put cucumber on my eyes overnight?